 Conclusion

 All that said, there’s several options on this list that would be a perfect fit for a wide variety of situations and budgets, so you can be sure you’ll find the best 8 person tent for you and your family.
-Whether you go with our Editor’s Choice Wawona, the luxurious Nemo Wagontop, or any of the other superb options, we hope you enjoy all the future adventures it will take you on.
+Whether you go with our Editor’s Choice Wawona, the luxurious Zempire, or any of the other superb options, we hope you enjoy all the future adventures it will take you on.

 Our #1 Recommendation: North Face Wawona 8